• Free shipping on all orders

 Also, meat meal is a great business because if it wasn’t for the rendering process, the offal, which consists of 30% of the animal’s live weight, would be wasted and very expensive to dispose of.

-How To Recognize Low-Quality Meat Meals
+How to Recognize Low-Quality Meat Meals

 Meat from sources that can be easily identified usually results in higher-quality meals.
 Low-grade food is made from unidentified ingredients, such as expired store meats, calves that are sick or dying, deceased zoo animals, and slaughterhouse waste.

-There are two things to look out for when identifying low-quality meat meals.
-Avoid “by-products” and recipes that do not identify the animal source.
+There are two things to look out for when identifying low-quality meat meals: “by-products” and recipes that do not identify the animal source.
 Knowing what goes into your dog’s plate is crucial.
 For example, if they develop an allergy, you’ll need to be able to identify what ingredients might be triggering it, which can be hard to do if you are feeding them a mix of unrecognized meat meals.

 These should be avoided: